gmh5225/py_createc/README.md

-Personal scripts to interface with Createc STM
+Modules and scripts to interface with Createc STM

-- py_createc contains the main modules to interface with Createc STM
+- py_createc: contains the main modules to interface with Createc STM
-- scripts contains useful scripts which can be excuted starting in the top directory using e.g. python -m scripts.osc.oscilloscope -z
+- scripts: contains useful scripts which can be excuted starting in the top directory using e.g. python -m scripts.osc.oscilloscope -z